PhillipWong0627/tictactoe-wallet/assets/music/README.md

-Music in the game is by Mr Smith, and licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
+Music in the game is by Pixabay

 https://freemusicarchive.org/music/mr-smith

-Mr Smith's music is used in this project with his explicit permission.